Board of Directors

 Peter previously served at NRDC for five years directing the clean water program where he brought important attention to storm water pollution.
 Before that, he created and led the environmental prosecution unit for New York City.
 His cases protecting the city’s drinking water laid the foundation for the city’s current watershed protection program.
 He clerked for Chief Judge James Browning of the Ninth Circuit.

 Peter holds an AB in philosophy and mathematics from Harvard College and is an honors graduate of Columbia University Law School, where he teaches a seminar on food systems and U.S. environmental law.
-Peter is on the boards of the Rainforest Alliance, Environmental Advocates of New York, and two large farms in Costa Rica, and is a member of the American College of Environmental Lawyers.
+Peter is on the boards of the Rainforest Alliance, Environmental Advocates NY, and two large farms in Costa Rica, and is a member of the American College of Environmental Lawyers.
 He authored many articles and has been honored with numerous awards by EPA and environmental groups.

 Matthew is a partner in Cravath, Swaine & Moore’s corporate department and is in charge of its environmental practice.
 He advises the firm’s clients on environmental matters relating to mergers and acquisitions, securities offerings, financings and other business transactions, as well as on environmental-related proceedings and investigations.
 Prior to joining Cravath, he practiced environmental law, including regulatory and litigation matters, at Beveridge & Diamond in New York.
 Matthew regularly lectures and writes on environmental topics and has taught courses on environmental concerns in business transactions and on the law of climate change at both Columbia Law School and Cardozo School of Law.
 He also has served on the Board of Directors of the Columbia Journal of Environmental Law since 1997.